The 20 Best Drug Induced Dyskinesia Doctors Near Me in New Jersey, US

 English

-Umer Akbar is a Neurologist in Paramus, New Jersey.
-Dr. Akbar has been practicing medicine for over 18 years and is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Deep Brain Stimulation, and Gastrostomy.
+Umer Akbar is a Neurologist practicing medicine in Paramus, New Jersey.
+He has been practicing medicine for over 18 years.
+Dr. Akbar is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Deep Brain Stimulation, and Gastrostomy.
+Dr. Akbar is board certified in American Board Of Psychiatry And Neurology.

 Distinguished in Drug Induced Dyskinesia